SanliFaez/FAIR-Battery/docs/technical drawings.rst

    :scale: 20 %
    :alt: Battery discharging test circuit schematic

-With six “bits” the load can be varied between ~500 Ω and ~10 Ω. Every extra “bit” divides the load by 2.
+With six “bits” the load can be varied between ~500 Ω and ~10 Ω. Every extra “bit” divides the load by roughly 2.

 .. list-table:: **Control Bits and Resulting Resistance**
    :widths: 50 50